omahs/matic-docs/docs/edge/consensus/bls.md

 BLS_PUBLIC_KEY=0x...
 ```

-The following command register BLS Public Key given in `.env` to the contract.
+The following command register the BLS Public Key given in `.env` to the contract.

 ```bash
 npm run register-blskey